cucapra/dahlia/docs/indextype.md

 :::

 ::: todo
-Yes, that proof will go into the other document.
+Yes, that proof will go into the other document. -R
 :::

 Operations